garza4/gameServer/README.md

 # RPG Game Server

+## Microservice Based

+The server is made using microservices which keeps the server light-weight and easily accessible to other languages and technologies.
+The server will also be easy to deploy to the users host of choice.
+GCP, AWS, and more will be available.

 ## Flexible API

 This game server will be an easy way to deploy a multiplayer server where gameplay is based around RPG style games such as Skyrim, Dark Souls, Final Fantasy and many others.